 In the Mozambique Channel, expansion of traditional subsistence turtle fisheries to supply commercial markets threatens the future of the five protected marine turtle species found in the region.

-A large-scale community-based monitoring programme trains community members to use digital cameras and to record data and photos on species landed in their respective villages.
+A large-scale community-based monitoring programme trains community members to use smart phones to record data and photos on species landed in their villages.
 Through the introduction of smart phone technology Blue Ventures is pioneering new approaches to collecting fisheries data across vast areas of Madagascar’s remote western coastline.

 Education and awareness-raising campaigns, based on social marketing techniques, aim to build on Vezo pride in seafaring cultural identity and heritage, encouraging communities to preserve their traditions and natural resources for further generations.

-Giving Turtles a Chance: This video, by Jon Slayer, chronicles how conservation efforts are bringing hope for the survival of turtles off the west coast of Madagascar
+Giving Turtles a Chance: This video chronicles how conservation efforts are bringing hope for the survival of turtles off the west coast of Madagascar

 Community-based turtle nest monitoring and protection